dotkernel/dotkernel/docs/Prerequisites/Zend-Stratigility.md

 PSR-7 middleware foundation for building and dispatching middleware pipelines.

 This package relies on `zendframework/zend-diactoros`, which is Zend's implementation of PSR-7 interfaces.
-With Stratigility applications can be built out of middleware.
+Using Stratigility, we can build applications out of middleware.

 # Example